zalando/postgres-operator/docs/reference/operator_parameters.md

 * **pdb_master_label_selector**
   By default the PDB will match the master role hence preventing nodes to be drained if the node_readiness_label is not used.
-This option if set to `false` will not add the `spilo-role=master` selector to the PDB.
+If this option if set to `false` the `spilo-role=master` selector will not be added to the PDB.

 * **enable_finalizers**
   By default, a deletion of the Postgresql resource will trigger an event